 Ananias of Damascus

-He was a disciple of Jesus at Damascus mentioned in the Acts of the Apostles.
+He was a disciple of Jesus at Damascus, mentioned in the Acts of the Apostles.
 He was sent by Jesus to restore the sight of “Saul, of Tarsus” (Acts 9).
-In Paul’s speech in Acts 22, he describes Ananias as “a devout man according to the law, having a good report of all the Jews” that dwelt in Damascus (Acts 22:12).
+In Paul’s speech, in Acts 22, he described Ananias as “a devout man according to the law, having a good report of all the Jews” that dwelt in Damascus (Acts 22:12).
 According to tradition, Ananias was martyred in Eleutheropolis.

 Aristarchus of Thessalonica

-Aristarchus or Aristarch is described as Paul’s “fellow laborer” in Colossians 4:10 and Philemon 1:24.
+Aristarchus or Aristarch was described as Paul’s “fellow laborer” in Colossians 4:10 and Philemon 1:24.
 He accompanied Paul on his journey to Rome.
 Later, he returned with Paul from Greece to Asia (Acts 20:4).
-In Eastern Orthodox and Catholic tradition, he is identified as one of the Seventy Apostles and the bishop of Apamea.
+In Eastern Orthodox and Catholic tradition, he was identified as one of the Seventy Apostles and the bishop of Apamea.

 Dionysius the Areopagite